PDAL/PDAL/doc/apps/translate.rst

 from the command-line arguments will be written to disk for reuse in the :ref:`pipeline_command`.

+The ``--json`` flag can use used to specify a JSON array of filters as if they were being specified in a :ref:`pipeline_command`.
+If a filename follows the flag, the file is opened and it is assumed that the file contains a valid JSON array of filter specifications.
+If the flag value is not a filename, the value is taken to be a literal JSON string that is the array of filters.
+The flag can't be used if filters are listed on the command line or explicitly with the ``--filter`` option.

 The ``--filter`` flag is optional.
-It is used to specify the driver used to filter the data. ``--filter`` accepts multiple arguments if provided, thus constructing a multi-stage filtering operation.
+It is used to specify drivers used to filter the data. ``--filter`` accepts multiple arguments if provided, thus constructing a multi-stage filtering operation.
+Filters can't be specified using this method and with the ``--json`` flag.

+The ``--metadata`` flag accepts a filename for the output of metadata associated with the execution of the translate operation.

 If no ``--reader`` or ``--writer`` type are given, PDAL will attempt to infer the correct drivers from the input and output file name extensions respectively.